Volunteer Roles at Cherry Lodge

 Reception is a vitally important front line service.
 Volunteers staff our reception area five days a week.
 We ask our receptionists to offer one morning or afternoon per week.
 Duties include answering the telephone, welcoming visitors to the Centre and putting people at their ease, dealing with merchandise purchases, checking appointments and dealing with routine enquiries.

-Both our shops, in Barnet and Borehamwood, are run by a Manager with an Assistant Manager, who are paid members of staff.
+Our shop, in Church Passage, Barnet is run by a Manager with an Assistant Manager, who are paid members of staff.
 However, we also need the help of volunteer shop assistants, who must be able to offer us at least one half day a week on a regular basis.

 Trustees (not currently recruiting)